 Photo Courtesy of Tenino Area Chamber of Commerce

 This town south of Olympia has a historical connection with the sandstone industry, with the stone often making an appearance in local architecture.
 Learn about stone quarrying, cutting, and carving at the Tenino Stone Carvers Guild or on a self-guided walking tour.
 The Tenino Depot Museum, located in an old railroad building, houses the original printing press that can print commemorative wooden money, an homage to the wooden money that was used as local currency during the Great Depression.
-You can also visit the farmers markets on Saturdays from May to September, and check out the Tenino Arts Creative Markets that happen every summer, fall, and spring.
+You can also visit the farmers’ market on Saturdays from May to September, or check out the Tenino Arts Spring Market.

 Twisp